MarlinFirmware/MarlinDocumentation/_gcode/G029-abl-linear.md

 -
   tag: X
   optional: true
-  description: |
-               - Override the X-size of the grid that will be probed.
+  description: Set the number of columns (in X) that will be probed.
-               - Specify X when setting a mesh value (`PROBE_MANUALLY`).
   values:
     -
-      type: int/float
+      type: int
 -
   tag: Y
   optional: true
-  description: |
-               - Override the Y-size of the grid that will be probed.
+  description: Set the number of rows (in Y) that will be probed.
-               - Specify Y when setting a mesh value.
   values:
     -
-      type: int/float
--
-  tag: Z
-  optional: true
-  description: Specify the Z offset when setting a mesh value (`AUTO_BED_LEVELING_BILINEAR`).
-  values:
-    -
-      type: float
--
-  tag: W
-  optional: true
-  description: Write a mesh Z offset (`AUTO_BED_LEVELING_BILINEAR`).
-Requires `X`,`Y` or `I`,`J` to specify the point, and `Z` to specify the value.
-  values:
-    -
-      type: bool
+      type: int
 -
   tag: P
   optional: true